About

 • B.A./B.S. is required.

-• WA State Teaching Certification, or Master’s Degree is a plus.
+• WA State Teaching Certification, or Master’s Degree is preferred.

 • Two or more years of experience working with youth or instructing students in a classroom setting is a plus.